 There is not a scientific scale or measurement system in place for levee failure.
 Expected flood depths from a levee failure in the District vary by event and location.
 The speed of onset is slow as the river rises, but if a levee fails the warning times are generally short for those in the inundation area.
 The duration of levee failure risk times can be hours to weeks, depending on the river flows that the levee holds back.
 When northern California dams and reservoirs are nearing maximum capacity, they release water through the river systems, causing additional burdens on County levees.
-Levees in the District are shown on Figure 11-3.
-As shown, the levees of the District are not certified on the FEMA DFIRMs as providing protection against the 1% annual chance flood. shown on Figure 11-4.
-A levee status map from RD 1002 and DCC Engineering (Dated 8/2/2021) is
+Levees in the District are shown on Figure 9-4.
+As shown, the levees in the District are not certified on FEMA DFIRMs as providing flood protection to the 1% annual chance flood.
+DCC Engineering Co., Inc. has prepared a Levee System Status Map of RD #556 dated 8/2/2021 that is shown on Figure 9-5.

-Figure 11-3 RD 1002 - Levee Protected Areas
+Figure 9-4 RD 556 - Levee Protected Areas

-Data Source: FEMA NFHL 07/19/2018, Glanville Tract Reclamation District, Sacramento County GIS, Cal-Atlas; Map Date: 09/2020.
+Data Source: FEMA NFHL 07/19/2018, Upper Androus Island Reclamation District, Sacramento County GIS, Cal-Atlas; Map Date: 09/2020.

-Figure 11-4 RD 1002 - Levee Status Map
+Figure 9-5 RD 556 - Levee Status

 There have been no federal or state disaster declarations from levee failure.
-The District Planning Team noted that in 1986 the levees were overcome through an intentional levee break.
+The District Planning Team noted no past occurrences of levee failures.